klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

     inodes, roughly the number of files and directories combined).

 -   But actual storage use is also "billed" on a use-per-hour basis.
-The idea behind this is that a user may run a program that generates a lot of data, but after some postprocessing much of the data can be deleted so that other users can use that capacity again, and to encourage that behaviour you are billed based not on peak use, but based on the combination of the volume that you use and the time you use it for.
+The idea behind this is that a user may run a program that generates a lot of data, but after some post-processing much of the data can be deleted so that other users can use that capacity again, and to encourage that behaviour you are billed based not on peak use, but based on the combination of the volume that you use and the time you use it for.